indexexchange/ht-wrapper-certification/README.md

     ```sh
     # commit all the changes in the ht-wrapper-certification directory
     git commit -am "commit message"
-    git push origin partner-certification
+    git push origin trust-x-certification
     ```
     ```sh
-    # commit all the changes in the partner-adapter directory
+    # commit all the changes in the trust-x-adapter directory
     git commit -am "commit message"
     git push origin development
     ```